 DMVA PR MANAGER: Hilary Townsend

-Hilary Townsend has worked as a public relations consultant to the Del Mar Village Association for more than two years.
+Hilary Townsend has worked as a public relations consultant to the Del Mar Village Association for more than three years.
 In her role, she promotes tourism outreach to regional and national media outlets to highlight the businesses of Del Mar as a preferred travel destination.
 Townsend also works with local media to promote events benefitting Del Mar and chairs the Del Mar Public Relations Committee comprised of hotels, restaurants and businesses in the Village of Del Mar.

 DMVA GRAPHICS CONTRACTOR & WEB MANAGER: Studio 318